-In summary, alterations in angiogenesis pathways in p16-positive versus p16negative HNC could be one of the factors underlying the different biological behaviour of these two types of HNC.
-Future studies in larger patient cohorts and direct demonstration of HPV by PCR techniques within tumour tissue will provide further confirmation of the role of HPV in this process.
-Additionally, the identification of stromal cells as important producers of angiogenesis factors, in particular VEGF and endostatin, opens new avenues for research on targets for selective inhibition or induction of angiogenesis factors from stromal cells in HNC.
+In summary, alterations in angiogenesis pathways in p16positive vs p16-negative HNC could be one of the factors underlying the different biological behaviour of these two types of HNC.
+Future studies in larger patient cohorts and direct demonstration of HPV using PCR techniques within tumour tissue will provide further confirmation of the role of HPV in this process.
+In addition, the identification of stromal cells as important producers of angiogenesis factors, in particular VEGF and endostatin, opens new avenues for research on targets for selective inhibition or induction of angiogenesis factors from stromal cells in HNC.